mikenewbon/blender-studio/docs/architecture.md

 It may be a good idea to replace this field with the `is_published` flag (like in [films](#is_published-flag)).

 Sections within a chapter are ordered by their `index` attribute.
 So are chapters in a training.
 The value of `index` has to be unique per chapter or training, respectively.

 Each **Section** contains a video (its main content), represented by the **Video** model.
 It can also contain an arbitrary number of other files, stored as **Asset** instances.
 A section can have comments (from the [comments](#comments) app, linked via the **SectionComment** model).

 The training Asset model should not be confused with an identically named model in the films app.

 ## User and Profile
 For now, we use the Django's default `User` model.

 In the future, we'll most likely have a `Profile` with a `OneToOneField` to `User`.
-It enables creating profiles without registering users, as well as swapping profiles easily when a new user, for whom a profile has been created by admin, registers an account (this proved useful in the conference website).
+It enables creating profiles without registering users, as well as swapping profiles easily when a new user, for whom a profile has been created by admin, registers an account (this has proved useful in the conference website).